davebrny/in-line-calculator/readme.md

 <kbd>alt</kbd> + <kbd>=</kbd> &nbsp; Leaves the result only
 <kbd>alt</kbd> + <kbd>#</kbd> &nbsp; Equation & result

-*(This feature uses the clipboard to get the equation text and paste it back again so it only works in places where you can copy and paste text)*
+*This feature uses the clipboard to get the equation text and paste it back again so if its used on static text (like on this page) then the result will be shown in a tooltip message instead.*

 &nbsp;

 **Add numbers quickly**

-If there are no math symbols in the selected text, then every space between the numbers will be replaced with pluses.
+When selecting an equation, if there are no math symbols in the selected text, then every space between the numbers will be replaced with pluses.
 `100 200 300` will become `100+200+300`

 &nbsp;